 Beacon Soccer Academy provides aspiring collegiate players with an intensive training experience along with the opportunity to be evaluated by College Coaches who can improve their future student-athlete careers.

 Bovell also oversees the Massachusetts’ ODP Boys U-16 Team, a position he has held since 1994.
-His teams have in the past won state championships and regional championships, while contending for national championships as well.
-He has worked with many players who have gone on to have successful careers in college and beyond.
-He holds the NSCAA Director of Coaching Diploma and the USSF "B" Coaching License.
+His club and state teams have won state and regional championships, while contending for national honors as well.
+He has worked with many players who have gone on to have successful careers in college and beyond and holds a USSF “B” Coaching License and NSCAA Director of Coaching certificate.

 Connor Erickson recently completed his fourth season as the head men’s soccer coach at Wentworth Institute of Technology.
 The Leopards finished the 2016 campaign with a 13-4-4 record, falling in the Conference Final to Western New England.

 Erickson came to Wentworth from Bridgewater State, where he was beginning his second stint (2009-2010; 2013) as an assistant men’s soccer coach.
 Prior to returning to Bridgewater State, he served as an assistant coach at Wheaton College (2011) and UMass Boston (2012) as well as serving as the boys’ junior varsity coach at Canton High School during the 2008 season.
 At the collegiate level he has extensive recruiting experience at the high school, club, and prep school levels at both the regional and national levels.